A Complete Guide to Behavior-Based Safety Culture in the Workplace

 Once you’ve identified new, low-risk safety behaviors, it’s important to start by creating a plan for implementing them.

 This should include all relevant stakeholders, such as management, supervisors, HR, and EHS teams.
-When creating this plan, consider how much time you’ll need to introduce the new behaviors and what resources you have available to support this process.
+Define the timeline for introducing changes and outline the resources needed to support this process.

 Consider any potential challenges or obstacles that may arise when introducing these new behaviors and create solutions for them ahead of time.

-Before introducing any new safety behavior, it’s important that everyone understands why the change is necessary.
+Make sure employees know why each new behavior is important.
 This means educating all of your employees on the risks associated with a particular task.

-It’s important for employees to understand how they can improve on existing processes, and why that change is necessary.
-With the help of real-time monitoring solutions like Protex AI, companies can gather video evidence that can be used for training too.
+Employees should understand how they can improve existing safety processes, and why their role matters.
+Tools like Protex AI can gather video evidence that can be used for safety training, too.

-Employees can be shown videos about how certain processes can be improved, for instance.
+For instance, employees can be shown videos about how tasks can be done more safely.
 It’s important for management and EHS teams to answer any questions and approach this as an open dialogue so employees can feel accountable for their own safety behavior.

 Provide Adequate Resources

-Introducing a new safety behavior may require additional resources such as training materials, protective gear, or signage too.
-It’s important to make sure that resources are available for all employees, especially when you’re trying to reinforce new safety behaviors.
+Introducing a new safety behavior may require additional resources such as training materials, protective gear, or signage, too.
+Make sure these are available and accessible to everyone.

-If people feel unprepared or ill-equipped for a task, they are less likely to do it correctly or consistently - resulting in potential risks for themselves and others around them.
+If people feel unprepared or ill-equipped for a task, they are less likely to do it correctly and consistently.
 But, using signage and providing access to training materials, as well as protective gear, can help reinforce safety behaviors much quicker.

 Measuring safety performance is an important part of any effective safety program.
 It allows EHS teams to identify trends, track progress, and make the necessary adjustments in order to meet safety goals.